aponscat/google_photos_backup/README.md

 Download all the photos in google photos account for a given year

 The script loops through all the media files in the user's library and downloads each file.
+It downloads the metadata .json file too.

 A folder is created for every day that contains media files.

+Additionally all .HEIC files are transformed to .jpeg files.

 If the file already exists in the local folder it's skipped.
 If more than 5 files are skipped the process stops.